-Mixed mode commands
+Mixed mode commands:

 Sabertooth can also be sent mixed drive and turn commands.
 When using the mixed mode commands, please note that the Sabertooth requires valid data for both drive and turn before it will begin to operate.
-Once data for both has been sent, then each may be updated as needed, it is not necessary to send both data packets each time you with to update the speed or direction.
+Once both initial data packets have been sent, then turn or drive commands may be sent as needed.
 You should design your code to either use the independent or the mixed commands.
 Switching between the command sets will cause the vehicle to stop until new data is sent for both motors.